-If you have a genuine interest in practicing law, there are many benefits to trying your hand at becoming a paralegal instead of diving head first into a law degree.
+Well, if you have a genuine interest in practicing law, there are many benefits to becoming a paralegal instead of diving head-first into a law degree or taking time off.

-The question is – Can you use a paralegal background as a stepping stone to becoming a full-time lawyer?
+The question is, can you use a paralegal background as a stepping stone to becoming a full-time lawyer later down the road?

-The short answer is – Absolutely!
-There is a range of reasons why dipping your toe into the legal waters as a paralegal will ultimately benefit your career ambitions to become a lawyer.
-We’ve put together a list of some of the best benefits to this path.
+The short answer is yes, absolutely!
+There are many reasons why dipping your toe into the legal waters as a paralegal will ultimately benefit your career ambitions to become a lawyer.
+As such, we’ve compiled a list of some of the best benefits of taking this path.
 Read on below!

-In every province except Ontario in Canada, there are no legal requirements for becoming a paralegal, which means you could theoretically become one without having to go to school at all.
+In every Canadian province except Ontario, there are no legal requirements for becoming a paralegal, which means you could theoretically become one without having to go to school at all.

-In Ontario, the profession is officially recognized, which requires a certain degree of education to become a paralegal.
-This can involve a four-year degree, a two-year diploma, or a one year certificate, depending on the individual’s previous experience.
+But, in Ontario, the profession is officially recognized, which means you need a certain degree of education to become a paralegal.
+This can involve a four-year degree, a two-year diploma, or a one-year certificate, depending on the individual’s previous experience.

-What this means is that you can limit the time and monetary investment in experiencing the legal profession to see if you enjoy the field.
-Being a paralegal will give you ample real-world experience in a law office, allowing you to see what an attorney does on a day to day basis and whether that is something you would like to pursue in the future.
+What this means is that you can see if you enjoy the legal field without spending an unnecessary amount of time and monetary investment.
+Being a paralegal will give you ample real-world experience in a law office, allowing you to see what an attorney does on a day-to-day basis and whether that is something you would like to pursue in the future.

 Develop Your Legal Background